claasd/caffoa.net/readme.md

   functionNamePrefix: "" # adds a prefix to all function names (Not interfaces).
 Useful if you have multiple APIs in one function that have identical operation IDs
   extensions: true # set to false to not generate extension methods for models (UpdateWith* methods).
   asyncArrays: false # if set to true, functions that return arrays will use IAsyncEnumerable instead if Task<IEnumerable>
-  constructorOnRequiredObjects: true # if set to false, no constructor will be generated for objects that have required properties, useful if oyu use external classes that do not have constructors without parameters
+  constructorOnRequiredObjects: true # if set to false, no initialization with default constructor will be generated for objects that have required properties, useful if oyu use external classes that do not have constructors without parameters
   useConstants: false # When set to true, values with one single enum and a matching default value will be generated as constants for strings and integer types.
   passTags: false # When set to true, The interface function will have a parameter that contains all openapi tags of that function
   removeRequiredOnReadonly: false # when set to true, required attributes will not be generated on members that are required and readOnly